samersm/fluorite/README.md

 * npm install -s <package>        // To install npm and save it to a package.json file

+* npm install --save-dev @angular/cli@latest    // To install packcage in dev dependencies with latest version

 * npm start

 * npm list      // To view all the npm list